Dan-Christiansen/Dan-Christiansen.github.io/_posts/2022-02-04-Feature-Selection.md

 * $\rho$ is the Pearson correlation coefficient applied to the rank variables
 * $cov(R(X),R(Y))$ is the covariance of the rank variables
 * $\sigma_{R(X)} and \sigma_{R(Y)}$ are the standard deviations of the rank variables

+## Correlation plots
+Correlation plots are a visual way to represent the correlation matrix, a table showing correlation coefficients between pairs of variables on the X and Y axes